20 Books of Summer 2017: Book 1

 In related mysteries: Why does Miss Marple take so long to arrive?
 Without her, the case moves along fine.
 Jerry makes a few deductions of his own and the investigators seem competent enough.
 Miss Marple’s presence feels tacked on (even though it’s very welcome).
 I suppose it’s for the best that she’s minimally involved.
 For her to be centrally involved in each case, all the murders would have to take place in, or very near, St. Mary Mead, which would quickly strain credulity.
 St. Mary Mead is a lovely, sleepy village; it shouldn’t be awash with corpses.
 It’s amazing how many TV shows slide into this pitfall—as soon as the “regular Joe” starts investigating murders, bodies turn up everywhere… at weddings, in their favorite cafe, falling from the sky, and so on.

 And Then There Were None is still my favorite Christie novel.
 The Miss Marple stories are more fun, but the solutions have yet to be as satisfying.
-In The Moving Finger, Miss Marple’s explanation verges a bit close to “if everyone is acting according to stereotypes and generalizations, here is the motive for the murder.”
+In The Moving Finger, Miss Marple’s explanation verges a bit close to “if everyone is acting according to stereotypes and generalizations, then here is the motive for the murder.”
 There was some of this in Murder at the Vicarage too, but it wasn’t as vexing since Miss Marple could also draw on her first-hand knowledge of her friends and neighbors.

 Overall: 4.4 Unexpectedly, I have mixed feelings about Miss Marple’s presence in her own mystery series!
 She has a great way of making cryptic observations until she’s ready to solve the case, but she didn’t get to do much of that here.
 Also, the romantic side-plot felt unconvincing.
 I’m still not completely sure whether it’s entirely comedic or if it’s meant to be heartfelt too.